kowalczewski/MilleParole/README.md

 1. Words that occured starting from year 1950, to get a relatively modern language.
 2. Only words that appeared more than 1000 times are taken into consideration.
 3. I don't distinguish between different parts of speech (different parts of speech are merged into a single word).
 4. The datasets are based on books, so of course it may differ from the spoken language.
+5. I remove names, i.e., words starting with capital letter.
+This changes the results quite significantly.

 ## Further ideas